Mperez5891/CSPS449_Projects/Project5/README.md

 # Services
 ## Database Creation
-Run this command to create the database:
+Run this command to create the Dynamo database:
-./bin/init.sh
+Python3 createDmDb.py

+Use this command to run the DynamoDB in commandline: java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

 ## Gateway
-Run this comman to create 3 instances of timlines and 1 of gateway and users
+Run this comman to create 3 instances of timlines and 1 of gateway, users and direct messages

 foreman start -m gatewayApi=1,userApi=1,timelineApi=3,dmApi=1

-## User Services
+## Direct Messaging Services
 ### Usage

 All responses will have the form